Battle of Manila (1762): Aftermath

 During their time in the Philippines, the British found themselves confined to Manila and Cavite in a deteriorating situation, unable to extend British control over the islands and unable to make good their promised support for an uprising led first by Diego Silang and later by his wife Gabriela, which was crushed by Spanish forces.

-The British expedition was rewarded after the capture of the treasure ship Filipina, carrying American silver from Acapulco, and in a battle off Cavite on October 2, 1762 the Spanish ship Santísima Trinidad which carried goods from China bound for Spain.
-The capture of the ship made both men wealthy, and to such an extent that they were able to retire back home on the prize money alone.
+The British expedition was rewarded after the capture of the treasure ship Filipina, carrying American silver from Acapulco, and in the action of 30 October 1762 the Spanish ship Santísima Trinidad which carried goods from China bound for Spain.
+The ship's capture made both men wealthy and to such an extent that they could retire back home on the prize money alone.

-The city remained under British rule for 18 months and was returned to Spain in April 1764 after the 1763 Treaty of Paris.

-Draper and Cornish were thanked by Parliament on 19 April 1763; Cornish was made a Baronet of Great Britain, and Draper eventually received as Knighthood of the Bath.
+Parliament thanked Draper and Cornish on 19 April 1763.
+Cornish was made a Baronet of Great Britain, and Draper eventually received a Knighthood of the Bath.